Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 To call Guam commercially from mainland United States, just dial 1, the area code for Guam (671), then the telephone number.
 Commercial - 1 (671) 366-xxxx (Guam has a U.S. area code).
 DSN 315-366-xxxx, Operator ext.-1110.
 To dial a commercial local call from on base, you must dial 99 + number.
 Example: 99 + 653-xxxx.

-If en route and the flight is delayed, contact the Military Personnel Flight (MPF) Employment Office at DSN 315-366-3561, or your sponsor.
+If en route and the flight is delayed, contact the Military Personnel Flight (MPF) Career Development at 671-362-4946, Customer support at 671-362-4812 or your sponsor.
 For other emergencies, contact the American Red Cross for official verification of emergency.
 ARC will contact an Andersen AFB representative, who will notify your Command representatives of your present situation.

 Special Needs Family Members